 The strategic calculation, however, is transparent.
 South Korea lost the Polish submarine bid in November 2025 — a deal worth approximately 8 trillion won — to Sweden's Saab.
 It is now in direct competition with Germany for Canada's next-generation submarine program.1 In February 2026, President Lee Jae Myung held a call with NATO Secretary General Rutte at Rutte's request specifically to discuss expanding defense cooperation.1

-Doo Jin-ho of the Korea Institute for Defense Analyses did not hedge: joining PURL, he said, would expand South Korea's "defense footprint among NATO members" — and he named the Canadian submarine contract as the immediate objective.1
+Doo Jin-ho of the Korea Institute for Defense Analyses did not hedge: joining PURL, he said, would expand South Korea's "defense footprint among NATO members" — and he noted the Canadian submarine acquisition as a key commercial opportunity in this context.1

 A country that calculates its security contributions by their return on arms sales is not a values-based alliance partner.
 It is a vendor seeking market access through participation optics.